ArashAh/version_control_workshop/part-4.md

 ## Collaborator

-## Pull request - after conflicts resolved
+## Rebase from Main - pull request

 13. **Switch to collbar-br, Update, Commit and push:**
     ```bash